dustin/beanstalk-xmpp/README.markdown

     [recipient] [various text]

-`recipient` may be either `status` to update the bot's status, or an IM name to send an IM to that user.
+`recipient` may be either `status` to update the bot's status, or an arbitrary group name.
+Anyone who's on the bot's roster will receive the message unless they've specifically ignored it.

 The remaining text is what gets set as the status or delivered.

 ## Examples